Whom to schedule an appointment with, and how

 All courses to be used to fulfill departmental requirements must be taken on a graded basis.

 The Department maintains a list of all cognates approved by the Cognate Approval Advisor for each student.
 The cognates must be approved during the semester in which they are taken (no later than the last day of classes).
-Courses taken in the Freshman or Sophomore year cannot be designated as cognates.
+Courses taken in the first or sophomore year cannot be designated as cognates.
 See the cognate policy for additional information.

 In order to complete the POL 300 course requirement, Politics juniors need to be on campus and cannot participate in study abroad during Fall semester of junior year.